-• VALUE : Spiritual deprivation, desert, great desire
+• VALUE: Spiritual deprivation, desert,

+great desire

 In the Spring of 1703.
-Louis Marie resigned as chaplain to the General Hospital in Poitiers, and undertook a similar ministry at the Salpêtrière in place at table."
-He then sought refuge under a staircase in a miserable hovel in the Rue du Pot de Fer, near Saint-Sulpice.
+Louis Marie resigned as chaplain to the General Hospital in Poitiers, and undertook a similar ministry at the Salpêtrière in Paris.
+After four or five months of devotion in this other miserable hell, "one evening he found his dismissal at his place at table."
+He then sought refuge under a staircase in a miserable hovel in the Rue du

+Pot de Fer, near Saint-Sulpice.
 There he lived in total material abandonment, but he was the happy neighbour of the Jesuit novitiate, where he met up again with Father Descartes, who had been his director in Rennes, one of the few people and friends who did not abandon him at this moment.